This is the route the royal family will walk across the city centre of Groningen on Friday April 27th 2018, between 11 am and 1 pm.

 Mayor Peter den Oudsten and King’s Commissioner René Paas welcome the royal family at the monumental gate of the Prinsenhof.

 After an opening act the children’s mayor Javano Zwiers and deputy children’s mayor Roselyn Martina will present ‘their’ Groningen to the king.
 At Martinikerkhof young talents from the city and province of Groningen take part in various workshops within the scope of culture, sport, innovation and technology.
 Young soccer players will be trained by national coach Ronald Koeman, who grew up in Groningen.
 Other children will experiment with new techniques, such as 3D-printers, robots and drones.
-Near the Martinikerk (church) young artists will try to copy works by the Groningen artists’ collective De Ploeg.
+Near the Martinikerk (church) young artists will try to paint portraits of each other, in a way members of the Groningen artists’ collective De Ploeg did some 100 years ago.

 In the Martinikerk (church) we present the rich culture of Groningen of which we are genuinely proud.
 The royal family will experience Groningen through the eyes of Ola Mafaalani, stage director and former manager of theatre company NNT.
 In the church they will be able to enjoy music played by the North Netherlands Symphony Orchestra NNO and a short dance performance by Club Guy & Roni against the background of a large work of art by David LaChapelle, normally exhibited in the Groninger Museum.
 The Groningen Bellringers’ Guild will ring the chimes as the royal family leaves the church.